rtgodwin/rtgodwin.github.io/_docs/outline.md

 A missed assessment will result in make-up work, or reweighting of your grade.

-Nov.
-18, 2025, is the last day for voluntary withdrawal from the course.
+March 19, 2026, is the last day for voluntary withdrawal from the course.

 ## Academic Integrity